tjr1387/readme-generator/README.md

 If you have any questions, you can check out my GitHub here: https://github.com/tjr1387

 Additionally, you can email me at ....
 JUST KIDDING!
-I don't want anyone to see it!
+I don't want anyone to see it! (this was my default in the demo so I'm going to leave it here!)

 ## How to Contribute